feeds_http_oauth

 - An access token is requested from the configured token endpoint

-- The token is added to the HTTP request as an
+- The token is added to the HTTP request via the method you selected for the feed.

 - Parsing and processing proceed as usual